rhiever/reddit-twitter-bot/README.md

 #reddit Twitter Bot

-A Python bot that takes posts from reddit and automatically posts them on Twitter.
+A Python bot that looks up posts from reddit and automatically posts them on Twitter.

 ##Disclaimer